ShaneFerns25/CountryExplorer/README.md

 > This way the process can be repeated to search for information on any country.

-## Testing the application using Jest
+## Testing the frontend using Jest
 > To run the tests for the frontend, open a terminal in the client folder or open a terminal and navigate to the client folder using the cd command.

 > run 'npm t' or 'npm test' command in the terminal to run all the tests.

-## Testing the application using Cypress
+## Testing the backend using Cypress
 > To run the tests for the backend, open a terminal in the server folder or open a terminal and navigate to the server folder using the cd command.

 > run 'npm t' or 'npm test' command in the terminal to run all the tests.